-The Quality Jobs Tax Credit Program (A.R.S. § 41-1525) was established by the Arizona Legislature in 2011 and is administered by the Arizona Commerce Authority (the "Authority").
-The goals of the Quality Jobs Tax Credit Program (the "Program") are to encourage business investment and high-quality job creation in the State.
-The Program accomplishes these goals by providing tax credits to taxpayers whose demonstrated investment and job creation meet or exceed statutory thresholds (as more fully described in Rules Section 2, the "Statutory Thresholds.")
+The Quality Jobs Tax Credit Program (A.R.S. § 41-1525) was established by the Arizona Legislature in 2011 and is administered by the Arizona Commerce Authority (Commerce).
+The goals of the Quality Jobs Tax Credit Program (Program) are to encourage business investment and high-quality job creation in the State.
+The Program accomplishes these goals by providing tax credits to taxpayers whose demonstrated investment and job creation meet or exceed statutory thresholds.

-Specifically, the Program offers up to \$9,000 of Arizona income or premium tax credits for each net new quality job created over a three-year period at one business Location by a qualifying taxpayer2.
-To qualify, a taxpayer in an Urban Area must create at least twenty-five (25) net new quality jobs and make a requisite minimum capital investment within a 12-month period prescribed below; a taxpayer in a Rural Area must create at least five (5) new quality jobs and make a requisite minimum capital investment within a 12-month period prescribed below; a taxpayer in a Rural Area must create at least five (5) new quality jobs and make a requisite minimum capital investment within a 12-month period.
+Specifically, the Program offers up to \$9,000 of Arizona income or premium tax credits for each net new quality job created over a three-year period at one business location by a qualifying taxpayer.2 To qualify, a taxpayer in a Metro Area must create at least 25 new quality jobs and make an investment of at least \$5 million within a 12-month period prescribed below; a taxpayer in a non-Metro Area must create at least five new quality jobs and make an investment of at least five new quality jobs and make an investment of at least \$1 million also within such a 12-month period.
 See Rules Section 2.